22 real problems catalogued · New problems added weekly

 Fail if:

-• Problem is highly regional and unlikely to scale
+• The problem is highly regional and unlikely to scale

 • Interest is declining on Google Trends